cmg-dev/advanced_microservices/presi.md

 .regular[
 ## Argument for Processes

+We already have plenty of them!

-Processes are probably a good idea.
+Using them is probably a good idea.

 It will bring us to our common goal.
-]

----
-name: demo
-class: left
-background-image: url(img/solo_1.jpg)

-.left-column[
-# Livecoding Fun

-**Let's design a process together...**
 ]

 ---